Curriculum

 Research Immersion

-The research immersion option in your discovery learning course will introduce you to the foundations of multi-disciplinary research in a field of medicine or engineering alongside Illinois faculty researchers, including our world-class research mentors.
+The research immersion option in your discovery learning period will introduce you to the foundations of multi-disciplinary research in a field of medicine or engineering alongside Illinois faculty researchers, including our world-class research mentors.
 Here you will learn about the purpose for research, identify research issues, find, evaluate, and use sources effectively, recognize methods associated with different types of data and disciplines, and write a literature review.
-This course will prepare you for research papers and advanced research methods courses.
+This experience will prepare you for authoring research papers and exploring advanced research methods.

 Self-designed Study